 On the topic of shoes, the recommendation is to buy shoes most suited to walking – or cross trainers.
 Shoes designed for runners are not the best idea because of a forward balance design which is fine for running but not for walking; that design stressing your legs and lower spine.

-Once suited up with proper footwear, just 30 minutes of daily walking reduces excess body fat and boosts endurance.
+Once equipped with proper footwear, just 30 minutes of daily walking reduces excess body fat and boosts endurance.
 Walking briskly can burn between 100-300 calories in a half hour or 200-600 calories in an hour’s walk.
 Your body will burn sugar stored as fuel in the first 30 minutes.
 So the benefits are multiple and compound if you make walking a regular routine.

-Abhorrent belly fat also known as visceral fat, the kind that destroys your waistline and raises your risk of diabetes and heart disease, will be burned in the first 45 minutes of a brisk walk.
+Belly fat also known as visceral fat, the kind that destroys your waistline and raises your risk of diabetes and heart disease, will be burned in the first 45 minutes of a brisk walk.

 So what’s not to like about simply walking?